Get E-Book

 console.log(server.address());

-The accept path runs later. libuv registers interest in readiness for the listening socket.
-When the OS reports completed connections waiting, Node accepts them, wraps each connected descriptor, creates a net.Socket, and emits 'connection'.
+The accept path runs later. libuv watches the listening socket.
+When the OS reports completed connections waiting, Node accepts them, wraps each connected descriptor, creates a net.Socket, and emits "connection".

 listening descriptor ready